swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

   `install` subcommand with `--update` flag to allow updating an already installed Swift SDK artifact to a new version.
 - `swift sdk list`, which prints a list of already installed Swift SDKs with their identifiers.
-- `swift sdk configure <identifier> <run-time-triple>`, which allows users to provide additional search paths and toolsets to be used subsequently when building with a given Swift SDK.
+- `swift sdk configure <identifier> <target-triple>`, which allows users to provide additional search paths and toolsets to be used subsequently when building with a given Swift SDK.
 Specifically, multiple `--swift-resources-path`, `--include-search-path`, `--library-search-path`, and `--toolset` options with corresponding paths can be provided, which then will be stored as configuration for this Swift SDK.